 Which spatial cues are ectopic endodermal cells reading to achieve their directional migration?
-Such cues are unlikely to arise from the endogenous endodermal cells, as ectopic endoderm can still sort in an MZ tdgf1 host that lacks endogenous endoderm (Fig. 4E).
+Such cues likely do not arise from the endogenous endodermal cells, as ectopic endoderm can still sort in an MZ tdgf1 host that lacks endogenous endoderm (Fig. 4E).
 Might the endogenous Nodal gradient of the host embryo set the direction for ectopic endodermal cell migration?
 To investigate this hypothesis, we used ndr1/2 MO to knock down endogenous Nodal ligands in host embryos (Fig. 5C).
-We transplanted acvr1ba-expressing donor cells to the animal pole and found that they maintained their ability to ingress into the inner layer of the embryo (Fig. 5D,G).
-These data suggest that the endogenous Nodal is not necessary to trigger the sorting behavior.
-Conversely, we saturated the endogenous Nodal
+We transplanted acvr1ba-expressing donor cells to the animal pole and found that they maintained their ability to ingress into the inner layer of the embryo (Fig. 5D-E).
+These data suggest that the endogenous Nodal gradient by overexpressing ndr1 and ndr2 ligands in the host embryo (Fig. 5F-G).
+As before, the acvr1ba-induced endodermal cells retained their ability to ingress into the inner layer (Fig. 5H-I) after transplantation.
+Together, these data suggest that although autocrine Nodal reception is essential for initiating internalization, neither the endogenous endodermal cells nor the endogenous Nodal ligands spatially direct ingression.